Center for Models of Life

 - Ala Trusina, Associate Professor

-Contact individual PIs for specific inquiries (follow the link for contact information).
+Contact individual PIs for specific inquiries, including asking for research projects (follow the link for contact information).
 General inquiries about CMoL can be sent to

 Namiko Mitarai, Associate Professor